-The financial report has been prepared on the basis of historical cost except for the revaluation of certain non-current assets and financial instruments.
+The financial report has been prepared on the basis of historical cost.
 Cost is based on the fair values of the consideration given in exchange for assets.
 The entity is a not-for-profit entity.

 All amounts are denominated in Australian dollars, unless otherwise noted.